-- Sponsors of events which involve professional performers, speakers or artists, may pay at a rate agreed upon by the performer, the sponsor and the Coordinator of Student Activities and Leadership.
+- Sponsors of events which involve professional performers, speakers or artists, may pay at a rate agreed upon by the performer, the sponsor and the Coordinator of Student Life and Development.

 - Reservation of facilities for meetings or other purposes

 - The sponsor of an approved program must reserve the desired facility in accordance with campus policy and based on facility space.
 Determination of the availability of the facility shall be made by the scheduling office.